jrwalk/jrwalk.github.io/_posts/2021-11-01-recommender-part-1.md

 It does, however, introduce a quirk to the training process -- while early epochs run relatively quickly, as the model trains it will need to sample more negative examples before finding a rank-violating pair, increasing training time (usually we set a maximum sample count as a model hyperparameter).

 ## Modeling with LightFM

+We're now ready to begin tackling generating recommendations from our MovieLens data.
+Although our data includes explicit ratings (on a 5-star scale, in half-star increments), user ratings are notoriously fickle -- even accounting for per-user and per-movie bias, the star rating can be a noisy & unreliable representation of a user's preference.
+However, we can easily create an implicit feedback scenario from the explicit ratings, by simply treating the users' 5-star ratings as a positive signal and anything else as negative.
+We'll train our model using WARP loss, to optimize specifically for precision-at-$$k$$, aiming to get the top few rankings correct.
+Combined with our restriction to 5-star interactions, this should learn to generate a few high-quality recommendations based on the users' most highly-preferred movies.

 ### Sideloading Metadata